Bruno Ondo Mengue

-Bruno Esono Ondo Mengue (born 14 April 1992) is a Spanish-born Equatoguinean professional basketball player who plays as a shooting guard and a small forward for Costone Siena and the Equatorial Guinea national team.
+Bruno Esono Ondo Mengue (born 14 April 1992) is an Equatoguinean professional basketball player who plays as a shooting guard and small forward for Costone Siena and the Equatorial Guinea national team.
 He also holds Italian citizenship.

 Early life

-Ondo Mengue was born in Madrid to Equatorial Guinean parents.
+Ondo Mengue was born in Madrid, Spain, to Equatoguinean Fang parents.
+He lived in Equatorial Guinea from 2 to 5 years old.
+Then he moved back to Madrid, where he spent a year, and after that he settled in Pisa, Italy.

 Professional career

 Ondo Mengue has developed his entire club career in Italy.

 In 2019, Ondo Mengue signed with Scandone Avellino in Italy's Serie B Basket.

 International career

-Ondo Mengue has joined the Equatorial Guinea national basketball team in January 2020.
+Ondo Mengue joined the Equatorial Guinea national basketball team in January 2020.
 He has previously represented Italy at under–16, under–18 and under–20 levels.